Tony Hall, Baron Hall of Birkenhead

 Hall was Director of News at the BBC between 1993 and 2001, and Chief Executive of the Royal Opera House in Covent Garden, London from 2001 until March 2013.
 He was made a life peer and took his seat in the House of Lords as a crossbench member on 22 March 2010.
 He took up the post of Director-General of the BBC on 2 April 2013, and stepped down as Director-General on 31 August 2020, replaced by Tim Davie.

-An inquiry in 2021 found that Hall, when Director of News at the BBC, had misled authorities over the methods used by Martin Bashir for the BBC's Panorama interview with Diana, Princess of Wales.
+An inquiry in 2021 found that Hall, when Director of News at the BBC, had carried out an inadequate investigation into the methods used by Martin Bashir for the BBC's Panorama interview with Diana, Princess of Wales.
 He resigned as chairman of the National Gallery on 22 May 2021.

+Since he left the BBC, Hall has joined the Board of the National Trust and was elected to the Communications and Digital Committee of the House of Lords.

+In December 2023, the Woodland Trust, the UK's largest woodland conservation charity, announced the appointment of Hall as the charity’s new Chair.
+He took up the role in June 2024 when the then Chair, Barbara Young, Baroness Young of Old Scone, stepped down after eight years as Chair.